Tuncarrot/Img_rep_python/README.md

 ## How do I work?

 I run using Python, Flask and SQLAlchemy.
-You can see me (mostly) working at http://192.53.122.149/ where I'm hosted with a Linux server using Nginx and Gunicorn.
+You can see me (mostly) working at {Currently Down} where I'm hosted with a Linux server using Nginx and Gunicorn.
 If you decide to run me locally, I should be bug-free.

 ## What do I use?